jro1979/Magnifier-for-Windows/README.md

 Displays an onscreen magnifier that can be displayed/hidden with middle mouse button.

 C++ for Windows.
-Uses Microsoft Magnifier library.
+Uses Microsoft Magnifier API, built off the Magnifier Sample program.

 Menu screen has options for: normal color, inverted, grayscale or high contrast.